Opera (company)

-Opera (formerly Opera Software AS) is a Norwegian multinational technology corporation headquartered in Oslo, Norway, with additional offices in Europe, China, and Africa.
+Opera Norway AS is a multinational technology corporation headquartered in Oslo, Norway, with additional offices in Europe, China, and Africa.
 Opera offers a range of products and services that include PC and mobile web browsers, GameMaker and gaming portals, the Opera News content recommendation products, the Opera Ads platform, and a number of Web3 and e-commerce products and services.
-The company's total user base is 296 million monthly active users.
+Opera is noted for browser innovation and its early adoption of technologies such as artificial intelligence (AI), cryptocurrency, and Web3.
+The company has 296 million monthly active users.

-Opera is now majority-owned by the Chinese company Kunlun Tech Co., Ltd.

-On 27 July 2018, Opera Limited became a public company listed on the NASDAQ Stock Exchange, raising $115 million in its initial public offering.
+On July 2018, Opera Limited became a public company for the second time after being acquired by Chinese Consortium in 2016, listed on the NASDAQ Stock Exchange, raising $115 million in its initial public offering.